 Below are the nine main unhealthy coping mechanisms of the victim.
 These are the basic typologies.
 These types exist in several variations.
 Here’s how to use this list.
 First, scan them all.
 Then go back over the titles and see which one seems too familiar.
 Use your spiritual journal to talk about it.
 Ask yourself how you use it.
 Find examples of when you have used it, then list the consequences.

 Read through them with an open mind.
 Determine if one or more are familiar.
 If you find you use more than one of these strategies, select the one you use the most.
-If you have a long history of using a victim mindset, you’ll likely use more than one strategy.
+If you have a long history of using a victim mindset, you’ll likely use more than one method.
 These are the signs of fixation, the wake-up call for those ready to start reaching beyond unhealthy coping mechanisms of Ego.

 Then find the Enneagram personality type that corresponds with your victim typology.
 Compare this to your Enneagram profile.
 Is this your dominant type or the type at the point of disintegration?
-If so, you a probable starting point for your inner work.
+If so, you a possible starting point for your inner work.
 These unhealthy coping mechanisms can overlap or be used together with others so that you may find your variation on these themes.

 1. Decision Paralysis

 You give in or refuse to contribute to making the big decisions.
-If the major decision is wrong, you didn’t make it.
+If the significant decision is wrong, you didn’t make it.
 If it was correct, you didn’t get to let your opinion be a part of the winning formula.
 It’s giving up control to be the victim.

 2. Excuse Maker